nmbiyu/ticketing/README.md

 * Navigate to the root of the project and run `skaffold dev`.
 * A test API can be accessed at http://ticketing.dev/api/users/currentuser.

+## Accessing mongo database

+It may be necessary to access the mongo database.
+To do so, run the `mongo` command on the pod running the mongo deployment to be accessed.

+* `kubectl get pods` to list all pods.
+* `kubectl exec -it <mongo-deployment-pod> mongo` opens a mongo shell.

+Here are a few useful commands.

+* show dbs;
+* use <db-name>;